-Related: HB 3488: A for-profit corporation could elect to convert to a public benefit corporation (PBC), which is a for-profit enterprise but one that balances (1) the shareholders' pecuniary interests, (2) the best interests of those persons materially affected by the corporation's conduct, and (3) the public benefit specified in its certificate of formation.
+Related: HB 3488 PASSED: A for-profit corporation could elect to convert to a public benefit corporation (PBC), which is a for-profit enterprise but one that balances (1) the shareholders' pecuniary interests, (2) the best interests of those persons materially affected by the corporation's conduct, and (3) the public benefit specified in its certificate of formation.
 Duties of the directors align with these three interests.
-NOTE: "PBC" corporations, already common in other states, can evolve to appear to be nonprofit, charitable enterprises.
+Note: "PBC" corporations, already common in other states, can evolve to appear similar to nonprofit, charitable enterprises.

-SB 2180: Disclosure of a nonprofit organization's latest formal audit would satisfy the financial records disclosure obligations under §22.353, Bus.Org.Code.
+SB 2180: Disclosure of a nonprofit organization's latest formal audit would satisfy the financial records disclosure obligations under §22.353, BOC.